chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

     G54 (workpiece coordinates)
     M99 (End Subroutine 1234)

+The subroutine uses the variables defined at the beginning of the \*.nc file.
+So I just need to update these variables once.
+Then for all subsequent tool changes there should be a safe path " to and from".
+When I use the same code but have a new workpiece clamped at another position, I agoin just update mainly the variable for the x-coordinate (#100).

+To make it even more convenient, the **#10x** variable could be set according to the values stored in the workpiece origin (for example after having defined the location of G54).

-In the same way more functionality can be added to the post-processor or different *dialects* of the same post-processor could be created.
+In the same way more functionality can be added to the post-processor or different *dialects* of the same post-processor could be created depending on the requirements.

+## Pro tip

+In order to debug the code tick the "Open Nc-file in editor" option before saving.
+When the code change fails, the corresponding error message(s) are shown in the editor.
+Another indication that something went wrong, is an empty properties window at the lower right of the post-processor dialog.